-It Only Hurts on Monday McIntosh, Edmondson \$10.00 Healing the Heart of Your Church Quick \$12.00 Confirming the Pastoral Ca ll Umidi \$ 8.00 by Sam Dunbar
+It Only Hurts on Monday McIntosh, Edmondson \$10.00

+Healing the Heart of Your C \$12.00

+Confirming the Pastoral Call Umidi \$ 8.00

-SELECTING THE PASTORAL SEARCH COMMITTEE
+SELECTING THE PASTORAL SEARCH COMMITTEE by Sam Dunbar

 Since choosing a pastor is one of the most important decisions a church will ever make, the selection of the pastoral search committee that provides leadership for calling a pastor is also a crucial matter.
 It is essential that the search committee be selected in a thoughtful, prayerful process that is clearly communicated to the entire congregation.